 Take a Helicopter Tour

-Despite it being a few years ago now, I still remember the surreal feeling of flying over Waimea Canyon, the Nā Pali Coast, Manawaiopuna Falls, and the ‘Weeping Wall’.
+Even though it was a few years ago now, I still remember the surreal feeling of the helicopter tour.
+Flying over Waimea Canyon, the Nā Pali Coast, Manawaiopuna Falls, and the ‘Weeping Wall’ left me totally speechless.
 It seriously felt like we had been transported to another planet!
 There are a few companies to choose from when it comes to selecting a Kauai helicopter tour:

 - Mauna Loa Helicopter Tours